A Difference a Literature Review Makes

 In all these cases, steps are taken to ensure that the review is as thorough and unbiased as possible, and to integrate published findings in a way that allows better-quality evidence to upstage poorer evidence as drivers of the review’s conclusions.
 This usually means:

-• Devising a search strategy that will ensure full coverage of what’s available
+- Devising a search strategy that will ensure full coverage of what’s available

-• Setting and applying very clear inclusion and exclusion criteria so that only relevant items get included
+- Setting and applying very clear inclusion and exclusion criteria so that only relevant items get included

-• Implementing procedures to give greater weight to studies that are considered particularly credible based on their design
+- Implementing procedures to give greater weight to studies that are considered particularly credible based on their design

 Naturally, these reviews are time and labor-intensive, and, as such, are usually most appropriate when the questions to answer are quite specific, the costs of drawing incorrect conclusions are high, and the yield is going to be worth the time, money, and effort that’s required to pull the review off.

 At the other end of the spectrum, though, are reviews that are more exploratory and expansive, but with a certain tradeoff that’s made in the amount of rigor that’s put to them.
-These reviews are similar to ones that are often conducted by behavioral scientists before they embark on a research project, where the goal is to scope out what’s known in a given area, identify knowledge gaps, and, if possible, derive testable hypotheses that can be examined in a new study.
+These reviews are similar to ones that are sometimes conducted by behavioral scientists before they embark on a research project, where the goal is simply to scope out what’s known in a given area, identify knowledge gaps, and, if possible, derive testable hypotheses that can be examined in a new study.
 These reviews may be more informal, but that doesn’t mean they are completely divorced from the standards that apply to more rigorous reviews: They still require care to avoid inferences that are already contradicted by other published findings, or that are too bold to pronounce relative to the current state of knowledge and the quality of the evidence that’s used to arrive at them.

 We’ll focus on this latter form of review for the telehealth example, as it aligns with how we’d use a literature review as a practical, front-end component to a broader base of applied insights work.
 In what follows, we’ll use the post to answer two questions:

-• Method: How would we conduct such a review for our HIV telehealth challenge?
+- Method: How would we conduct such a review for our HIV telehealth challenge?

-• Payoff: What types of insights, hypotheses, and questions would the review produce?
+- Payoff: What types of insights, hypotheses, and questions would the review produce?

 The HIV Telehealth Example: How Would We Conduct the Review?